RevinderDev/revinderdev.github.io/content/tech_interview.md

 At minimum senior developer should be able to come up with a system design, operate a database and implement features on a backend (in a language of his choice).
 Thus all 3 modules are present.
-It is entirely possible that candidate could be less experienced (or no experience) with a database, but perform absolutely flawelessly in system design.
+It is entirely possible that candidate could be less experienced (or no experience) with a database, but perform absolutely flawlessly in system design.
 That is great.
-We all excel in different things and thats the root of the idea.
+We all excel in different things and that's the root of the idea.
 To find out what the candidate excels at.

 Ordering matters - obviously.
 Since it is a senior **backend** position, we start of with backend and only move to consecutive modules IF the candidate successfully passed "the core" of his process.
 Vast majority of the candidates flop interviews and so, most would fail here.